EyNuel/cTraceo/readme.txt

 # The "USE_MATLAB" variable
   When compiling cTraceo on Linux it is possible to choose between using Matlab or the internal functions to write the result files.
   If in doubt, leave at "0".
+Note that linking with matlab is only supported in linux.

 # The "MATLAB_DIR" variable
   This variable should contain the base directory of the